 -

-These are one-way fares, a return is simply two one-ways.
+A return is two one-ways.
 So you can mix & match a sleeper train one-way and a daytime train back.

 -